 PDFs

 Most documents on this website are PDFs (portable document format).
 The advantage of a PDF is that it will always be presented consistently.
 You will need Adobe Acrobat Reader to open PDF files, and this can be downloaded for free.
 Adobe includes its own accessibility tools such as screen reader.
+If it is necessary for a downloadable document to be in a file format other than PDF, you will need compatible software on your device to open it.
+This might already exist on your device but please contact us if you require guidance.

 Multimedia (Video and Audio)